👉 TAP TO SAVE 30% WITH CODE NEW

 2025 Stats (Michigan State): 63.1% completion, 1,392 passing yards, 10 passing touchdowns, three interceptions, 227 rushing yards, six rushing touchdowns

-The only projected starter to transfer from one Big Ten school to another this offseason was Aidan Chiles, who took his talents from Michigan State to Northwestern.
+The only projected starter to transfer from one Big Ten school to another this offseason was Chiles, who took his talents from Michigan State to Northwestern.
 Paired with former NFL head coach Chip Kelly, this is a now-or-never moment for Chiles.

 Formerly regarded as the future of Oregon State’s program, Chiles followed Jonathan Smith to East Lansing.
-It didn’t work out for coach or player, and now Chiles finds himself as the most talented quarterback to walk through the door for Northwestern in quite some time.
+It didn’t work out for the coach or the player, and now Chiles finds himself as the most talented quarterback to walk through the door for Northwestern in quite some time.
 Can he put it all together on the field with Kelly calling the shots?

 12. Katin Houser, Illinois